sal55/langs/pcl/readme.md

 ### The API

 See the file api.m.
-This is extracted from an exports file used for DLL; these are functions in the PC project marked as exported for use via a DLL.
+This is extracted from an exports file written when PC.DLL is created.

 The pcdemo.m gives an idea of how a PCL program is synthesised.
-As an example actual PCL-generating code from my MM compiler, this function deals with most binary operators:
+As an example of actual PCL-generating code from my MM compiler, this function deals with most binary operators:
 ````
 proc do_bin(unit p, a, b) =
     evalunit(a)